 - On rice with chickpeas and curry seasoning

-- With cinnamon or nutmeg on top of yogurt bowls or even with granola
+- With cinnamon or nutmeg on top of yogurt bowls with granola

 Storage

-Fridge: Air fryer butternut squash is best eaten immediately, but you can also store leftovers in the fridge for up to 3 days.
+- Fridge: This is best eaten immediately, but you can also store leftovers in the fridge for up to 3 days.

 Air Fryer Butternut Squash